 Up for some Belgian waffles?
 You find delicious hot waffles at the Finest Belgian Chocolates house where you can also buy delicious chocolates and pralines (also great as a gift).

 Do you have any more recommendations?
 I just love to discover new food spots, so let me know if you have been to other places in Prague where you enjoyed delicious food.
-And don’t forget to read my City Guide if you’re interested in the beautiful sights of Prague.
+And don’t forget to read my Prague City Guide if you’re interested in the beautiful sights of the Czech capital.